-Term Definition Inmate of a Penal Institution A person who is: An inmate in a federal or state prison; An inmate in a county, city, or tribal jail; An inmate of a prison or jail, prior to arraignment, conviction, or sentencing; Incarcerated but can leave prison on work release or work furlough, and must return at specific intervals; Released from prison or jail due to a medical emergency, with no court probation order, who would otherwise be incarcerated except for the medical emergency; Ordered by the court to reside in the Arizona State Hospital; A child in a juvenile detention center prior to disposition (judgment), due to criminal activity; A child in a juvenile detention center prior to disposition, due to care, protection, or in the best interest of the child (ex.: Child Protective Services), when there is no specific plan for the child that makes the stay at the detention center temporary; or A child placed in a secure treatment facility when the facility is part of the criminal justice system.
-Not an Inmate of a Penal Institution A person who is: After arrest, but before booking, escorted by police to a hospital for medical treatment and held under guard; Released on probation, parole, or a release order with the condition of home arrest, work release, community service, or medical treatment; Released from jail under a court probation order due to a medical emergency; Admitted as an inpatient to a medical institution (only eligible for the period of the inpatient stay); A child in a juvenile detention center for the care, protection, or in the best interest of the child, when there is a specific plan for that person that makes the stay at the detention center needs.
+Term Definition Inmate of a Penal Institution A person who is: An inmate in a federal or state prison; An inmate of a county, city, or tribal jail; An inmate of a prison or jail, prior to arraignment, conviction, or sentencing; Incarcerated but can leave prison on work release or work furlough, and must return at specific intervals; A child in a juvenile detention center due to criminal activity or held as a material witness; A person involuntarily placed in a secure treatment facility that is part of the criminal justice system.

+Not an Inmate of a Public Institution A person who is: in Stitution After arrest, but before booking, escorted by police to a hospital for medical treatment and held under guard; Voluntarily living in a public institution; Released on probation, parole, or a release order with the condition of home arrest, work release, community service, or medical treatment; or Admitted as an inpatient to a medical institution; A child held in a juvenile detention center for the care, protection, or in the best interest of the child, if there is a specific plan for that person that makes the stay at the detention center temporary; A child on intensive probation with the condition of home arrest, treatment in a psychiatric hospital, or a residential treatment center, or outpatient treatment; A child in a juvenile detention center after disposition when there is a plan to release the child to the community, and the release is only pending arrangements suitable to the child's needs.
+Public Institution An institution that is the responsibility of a governmental unit or over which a governmental unit exercises administrative control.
+The term "public institution" does NOT include: Medical institutions; Intermediate care facilities; Publicly operated community residence that serves no more than 16 residents; or State-licensed child care institutions for foster children that house no more than 25 children.
+Voluntarily living in a public institution Means living in a public institution by choice, not as an extension of incarceration.
+The person is free to leave the institution if he or she chooses. --------------------------------------- -- --